MGuardia10/42cursus_minishell/README.md

 	./minishell

 ## Compiling the Program
-The philo program comes with a Makefile that includes the following rules:
+The minishell program comes with a Makefile that includes the following rules:

 - `all`: compiles the program.
 - `re`: recompiles the program.